 The goal is to cook the chicken almost all the way in the first step and allow it to finish cooking while simmering with the sauce in the last step.
 This two step method allows you to get more flavor by searing the chicken on each side, before simmering it at the end.

-To make the marinara sauce, you start by stirring the garlic in the hot pan.
+To make the creamy marinara sauce for the Chicken Mozzarella, you start by stirring the garlic in the hot pan.
 This will flash cook the garlic to take the bite out of it and leave you with the amazing flavor of roasted garlic.

 The sauce will then simmer with the garlic and spices to really develop the flavor.